The People in the Cemetery

 DAVID and FRANCES

 George was a young man with some intellectual disability and a range of behaviours which might now be described as being within the spectrum of autism.
 His parents were both elderly and found it difficult to cope with George's isolation and rejection by the local facilities and services which they had tried to encourage to take an interest in him.
 They were also very concerned about who they could trust to care for George when they were no longer able to do so.
-George had several brief admissions to Calderstones for observation, where he always settled quickly and where his parents felt he was happiest.
+George had several brief admissions to Calderstones for observation and respite care, he always settled quickly in the place where his parents felt he was happiest.
 It was during one of these admissions to Calderstones that George unexpectedly died.
 His parents had the resources to have him buried wherever they wanted, but chose the Calderstones cemetery "because that's where he seemed happiest."

 THE BOOTH HALL BABIES

-Over 220 sick babies and young children with their medical staff and equipment, came to the perceived safety of Calderstones, immediately before the outbreak of the Second World War.
-Sadly, many were to die shortly after their admission.
+Over 220 sick babies and young children with their medical staff and equipment, came to the perceived safety of Calderstones, from Booth Hall Children's Hospital in Manchester, immediately before the outbreak of the Second World War.
+Sadly, several were to die shortly after their admission.
 Thirteen of these very young children were to be buried in individual graves, in a most prominent position at the entrance to the cemetery.
 Their details can be found in the Booth Hall babies section.